Sabata79/RN_Yatzee_FULL-GAME/README.md

 ## Feedback

 I value your feedback!
 If you have any suggestions, ideas, or encounter any issues, please let me know.
 Your input is invaluable for further development and improvement of the game.
+To provide feedback or participate in discussions, please visit the [Discussions]( https://github.com/Sabata79/RN_Yatzee_FULL-GAME/discussions/1 ) section of this repository.

 ## License